ingur/CozyVim/README.md

 ## Getting Started

-- Make a backup of your existing config if it exists:
+- Make a backup of your existing config (if it exists):
 ```bash
 # required
 mv ~/.config/nvim ~/.config/nvim.bak